Automattic/WP-Job-Manager/readme.txt

 = 1.9.0 =
 * Template - Split off URL and email application methods and added new hooks.
 This allows other plugins to manipulate the content.
-* Pass $values to edit job save function so permalinks are preserved
+* Pass $values to edit job save function so permalinks are preserved.
-* When showing filters, ensure we check by slug if category is non-numeric
+* When showing filters, ensure we check by slug if category is non-numeric.
-* Give listings ul a min height so that loading image is visible
+* Give listings ul a min height so that loading image is visible.
-* content-no-jobs-found.php template
+* content-no-jobs-found.php template.
-* Fix apostrophe direction in signin template
+* Fix apostrophe direction in signin template.
-* Bulk expire jobs
+* Bulk expire jobs.
-* submit_job_form_required_label hook
+* submit_job_form_required_label hook.
-* ability to set default state for selects on submit form
+* ability to set default state for selects on submit form.
-* allow passed in classes in get_job_listing_class function
+* allow passed in classes in get_job_listing_class function.
+* Hook in the content only if in_the_loop().
+Fixes issues with jobify and yoast SEO.
+* Removed .clear mixin to prevent theme conflicts.

 = 1.8.2 =
 * For initial load, target all .job_filters areas.
 Jobify compat.